+Being professional.
 For some, careers come naturally.
-From an early age, some may know what they would like to do and pursue that interest.
-Others may take a little longer to find where their passions lie.
-Maybe they read an article that sparked an interest and a desire to understand more.
-Others may have admired a role model or someone who exemplified the spirit of who they wanted to become.
+From an early age, some may know what they want to do and pursue that interest in a professional setting.
+Others may take a little longer to find where their passions lay.
+Maybe they read an article that sparked their interest and with it, a desire to understand and learn more.
+Others may have admired a role model or someone who exemplified the spirit of who they want to become.
 Others may not have been so lucky.

-If you were like me you had no idea what you wanted to be and no one around to tell you how important it is to find fulfilling work.
+If you were like me you had no idea what you wanted to do as a professional and no one around to tell you how important it is to find fulfilling work.
 I was talking to a friend recently and she summed up what it was like for both of us growing up.
-She said she had no problem going to college, but there was a turnoff on the career path that wasn’t clearly marked.
-Showing her how to convert what is interesting to her and to borrow a sentiment from Marie Condo, what “sparked joy” into a fulfilling career.
+She said she had no problem going the traditional college route, but there was a turnoff on the career path that wasn’t clearly marked.
+Showing her how to convert what is interesting to her and to borrow a sentiment from Marie Condo, what “sparks joy” into a fulfilling and professional career.

 This isn’t a new story for sure.
 That’s why popular phrases such as, “that’s why it’s called work” or something another friend of mine’s wife said to him, “you act as though your the first person to not enjoy their job” are prevalent.
 These may be true statements and there are aspects of every job that may be less than palatable for those doing them.
 But what about finding meaning in the work we’re doing.
 Or at least getting behind the values or moral compass of the company we work for.
 Shouldn’t that make our work, regardless of how tedious some tasks may be, more fulfilling?